cmiyachi/virtualstudio-backend/README.md

 ## Project dependencies, local development and hosting instructions,

-Clone this repo and create your local test and development databases with the following names.
+Here is the repository of code.
+Clone or fork and do the following:  [GitHubRepo](https://github.com/cmiyachi/virtualstudio-backend)

     studios
     studios_test